|Information about our menus at the olive branch

 I Look forward to cooking for you soon.
 Paul

-Beef: i buy only Yorkshire beef, not because i believe its the best the world can offer, but it makes sense.
+Beef, I age it to 50 days: i buy only Yorkshire beef, not because i believe its the best the world can offer, but it makes sense.
 I know a true gentleman called Allen who picks out the best cows for his sons abattoir over the hill in Mossley.
-I buy beef on the bone then age it in house from anywhere from 1 week to 40 days, at the moment (due to only having a small saw) i offer, Beef fillet (1 week aged on the bone) from the Sirloin which i refer to as the tornado, this is served simple and cooked to your liking.
+I buy beef on the bone then age it in house from anywhere from 1 week to 50 days, at the moment (due to only having a small saw) i offer, Beef fillet (1 week aged on the bone) from the Sirloin which i refer to as the tornado, this is served simple and cooked to your liking.
 I aged the Chateaubriand which is the fillet off the rump of the cow, for a little longer to 2 weeks, we serve this to share on a board with garnishes like onion ring and duo of sauces.
-Next week or the week after my rib eye will be ready, but I'm catching up due to been closed for holidays.
+Ive caught up a little this week, Rib eye is back on "steak night" and ive listed now the chance to try our sharing steak with the aged 50 days Sirloin.

-Chicken: i don't buy local chicken, i only by French corn fed, it for me is the best, it costs a little more but, but thats life, wild mushrooms are all over the menu, including here.
+Chicken: i don't buy local chicken, i only buy corn fed, they for me are the best, they costs a little more, but thats life, im tracking down where they come from, down south somewhere, I'll know soon!

 Duck: I buy gressingham duck breast, because i love duck but like the breast to be lean, and must be very tender, i use loads of fresh water cress, and make a butter soaked potato fondant, a thyme and red wine sauce.

-Lamb: Slaithwaite lamb, id love for it to be from Brian my old milk man up at cop hill, but i cant be sure, may be next time! some of this goes to Mossley then to me, but i serve the rack French trimmed, and i need a butcher to do this while im resting my feet on an afternoon, so this will come through Bolster moor farm shop, they send me the breast (not belly!) i roll and roast till falling apart.
-I pay a great family called Colmans to press the mint into a sauce, but work extra hard on a creamy dauphinois (i think thats how you spell it) and rich jus (not a gravy)
+Lamb: Slaithwaite lamb, id love for it to be from Brian my old milk man up at cop hill, but i cant be sure, may be next time! some of this goes to Mossley then to me, but i serve the rack French trimmed, and i need a butcher to do this while im resting my feet on an afternoon, so this will come through Bolster moor farm shop.
+With the weather looking grim' ive put back on the assiette with slow braised breast & creamy dauphinoise

-Pork: i dont buy rare breed because for me the belly i love has too much fat content already with out making it worse, i kind of poach it in duck fat for 4 hrs, (in advance of course) then crispy if possible to serve with a crack. i love mustard with pork, and black pudding and garlic.
+Pork: i don't buy rare breed because for me the belly i love has too much fat content already with out making it worse, i kind of poach it in duck fat for 4 hrs, (in advance of course) then crisp up if possible to serve with a crack. along side some fillet wrapped in Italian bacon with black pudding and garlic mash.

-Vegi: its always hard, need better books! my menu is full of the finest mushrooms, vegetables and vegi ingredients, so lets see when you get here.
+Veg: its always hard, need better books! my menu is full of the finest mushrooms, vegetables and veg ingredients, so lets see when you get here.

 Lobster: selling loads of surf and turf. £26 and theres beef fillet, 1/2 a grilled lobster with garlic butter.
 Brandy peppercorn sauce and skin on thin fries.
 Top job easy and a great dish.